Andrew Whitworth Set to Join Rams Hall of Famer in Rare Category

-The last time the Los Angeles Rams had a dominant offensive lineman play into his 40s, Hall of Famer Jackie Slater was anchoring the Ram trenches and retired at the age of 41.
+The last time the Los Angeles Rams had a dominant offensive lineman play into his 40s, Hall of Famer Jackie Slater was anchoring the Rams trenches and retired at the age of 41.

-Andrew Whitworth is now set to join Slater in this rare category: Ram linemen who extended their career into their 40s.
+Andrew Whitworth is now set to join Slater in this rare category: Rams linemen who extended their careers into their 40s.

 It’ll mark the first time since 1995 that the Rams will have an active offensive lineman with four decades of living in tow.
-Slater not only was the last Ram to stretch his career into his 40s, he holds this distinction: He’s the only player in franchise history to play in the Rams’ final season in California’s Orange County (1994) and the franchise’s first season in St. Louis (1995), which was his final season in the league.
-Slater’s No. 78 is retired by the Rams.
+Slater not only was the last Ram to stretch his career into his 40s, he spent his entire career with the team and played for the Rams in three different cities: Los Angeles and Anaheim, California, and St. Louis, Missouri.
+He retired after the team’s first season in St. Louis in 1995, and the Rams retired his No. 78.

-Whitworth answered Los Angeles Daily News Rams reporter Kevin Modesti’s question regarding his decision to return for year No. 16, saying “I knew when I had that much hunger to get back on the field, that I still wanted to play football.”
+Whitworth answered Los Angeles Daily News Rams reporter Kevin Modesti’s question regarding his decision to return for his 16th year, saying “I knew when I had that much hunger to get back on the field, that I still wanted to play football.”

 Plus, Whitworth is coming back from two major setbacks involving his football future and the health of him and his family.